-If a student with academic difficulties does accept a tutor, he/she must adhere to the following:
+If a student accepts a tutor, he/she must adhere to the following:

-The tutored student is responsible for contacting the assigned tutor via email (with a copy to the LEO) to set up the initial tutoring session.
+The tutored student is responsible for contacting the assigned tutor via email to set up the initial tutoring session.

 The tutored student should identify the specific content areas and skills on which he/she would like to focus and explain that to the tutor during the initial session.
-The LEO Faculty can also assist the student in assessing those needs during the intake session.
+LEO Faculty can also assist the student in assessing those needs during development of the ILP.

-Students are expected to show a commitment to the learning process by coming prepared to each tutoring session (e.g., bringing any assignments, questions, or materials agreed upon by the tutor and tutee).
+Students are expected to show a commitment to the learning process by coming prepared to each tutoring session (e.g., bringing any assignments, questions, or materials agreed upon by the tutor and tutored student).